-- 10.4 Archives are working with Sans Street Youth and Community Centre and Living History North East Sunderland Young Roots project, giving young people the opportunity to be involved in intergenerational learning with older people brought up in Sunderland Orphanage, whose records are held in the Archives. - 10.5 Archives have an active programme of developing collections that reflect the diverse history of Sunderland, and application has been made to the National Cataloguing Grants Programme to support the cataloguing of records from the Sunderland shipyards, in order to make them more accessible for users regionally, nationally and worldwide.
+- 10.5 The Archives Service is working with Sans Street Youth and Community Centre and Living History North East Sunderland Young Roots project, giving young people the opportunity to be involved in intergenerational learning with older people brought up in Sunderland Orphanage, whose records are held in the Archives.
+The Archives has also been successful in encouraging - 10.6 The Archives Service has an active programme of developing collections that reflect the diverse history of Sunderland, and application has been made to the National Cataloguing Grants Programme to support the cataloguing of records from the Sunderland shipyards, in order to make them more accessible for users regionally, nationally and worldwide.
 The Archives have been used extensively by the authors of the recent Victoria County History volumes on Sunderland.

-10.6 In 2011 Archives will work in Sunderland with the Parliamentary Archives on an outreach project 'People and Politics', aimed at increasing engagement with political decisions.
+With regard to community engagement a lot of work was being done in schools particularly with regards to maths and literacy at Key Stage 2.
+Attention was also being paid to the transition from years 6 to 7 in order to maintain pupils' interest.
+The Archive has also made a significant contribution to Black History Month. - 10.7 In 2011 Archives will work in Sunderland with the Parliamentary Archives on an outreach project 'People and Politics', aimed at increasing engagement with political decisions.